department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may be able to get VA health care benefits if you served on active duty and separated under conditions other than dishonorable.
+You may be able to get VA health care benefits if you served in the active military, naval, or air service.

 You should know: